Website Manager

 Long Beach United

-Long Beach United Try-Outs for 2024
+Final Open Long Beach United Try-Outs for Fall 2025

-All prospective players must sign-up below before attending try-outs.
 Athletic shoes (cleats recommended), socks over shin guards, water, and ball are required.

-👉 TIMES 👈
+👉 DAYS AND TIMES 👈

 ALL PLAYERS MUST SIGN-UP FOR TRY-OUTS.
 DO NOT SHOW UP UNLESS YOU HAVE SIGNED-UP WITH THE LINK BELOW.